stateful/docs.runme.dev/docs/installation/runme-cdes.md

 4. Once installed, you can use the Runme extension to manage and run your scripts directly from your codebase.

 ![Runme Interface](../../static/img/installation-page/runme-codespace-interface.png)

+Now, you have successfully installed Runme in your GitHub Codespaces.

 ## **Gitpod**